King's Highway 427 - Images

 City of Toronto Advanced exit signage for the Eastbound Highway 401 exit.

 City of Toronto Signage denoting the northbound exit for the eastbound 401.
-Past this exit, the 427 begins a series of fairly sharp curves (the sharpest of which has an advisory speed of 70), where the highway crosses the 401 and runs beside the Airport.
+Past this exit, the 427 begins a series of fairly sharp curves (the sharpest of which has an advisory speed of 70), where the highway crosses the 401 and runs beside the airport.

 City of Toronto Advanced signage for the Westbound Highway 401 exit.
 Due to the rather odd geometry of the Highway 401/427 interchange, this exit logically departs from the left of the 427.
 Click here to see a satellite image of the interchange provided by Google Maps.